claimed-framework/component-library/README.md

 ## Getting Help

 We welcome your questions, ideas, and feedback.
-Please create an [issue](https://github.com/IBM/claimed/issues) or a [discussion thread](https://github.com/IBM/claimed/discussions).
+Please create an [issue](https://github.com/claimed-framework/component-library/issues) or a [discussion thread](https://github.com/claimed-framework/component-library/discussions).
+Please see [VULNERABILITIES.md](VULNERABILITIES.md) for reporting vulnerabilities.

 ## Contributing to CLAIMED
 Interested in helping make CLAIMED better?
 We encourage you to take a look at our